Missouri Valley Public Library OLD LIBRARY.jpg

 Andrew Carnegie, and with an additional $5,000 donated by the community, a lot was purchased at 5th and Huron.
 In 1912 the new Carnegie Library was dedicated.

 In 2004, a renovation and addition to the library was dedicated which was made possible by a gift from Ruth and Hugh Tamisiea, longtime community members and library supporters.
-The new addition added 7,035 square feet of space to the original building which contained 5,844 square feet.
+The project added 7,035 square feet of space to the original building which contained 5,844 square feet.

 The remodeled library includes spacious reading areas, expanded space for adult fiction and nonfiction, and a large children's library with separate collections for children and young adults.
 A public meeting room is available on the lower level.
 A Tamisiea Memorial Room on the second level displays items from the Tamisiea family.